percyfal/ratatosk/README.md

 ### Working with parent tasks and configuration files ###

 All tasks have a default requirement, which I call `parent_task`.
-In the current implementation, all tasks subclass `pm.luigi.job.JobTask`, which provides a `parent_task` class variable.
+In the current implementation, all tasks subclass `ratatosk.job.JobTask`, which provides a `parent_task` class variable.
 This variable can be changed, either at the command line (option `--parent-task`) or in a configuration file.
 The `parent_task` variable is a string